 HACC, Central Pennsylvania’s Community College; the City of Harrisburg; and the Harrisburg Housing Authority have developed a partnership – the Harrisburg Promise.

 The Harrisburg Promise is supported by the top executives at HACC, the City of Harrisburg and the Harrisburg Housing Authority.
+The Harrisburg School and Steelton-Highspire School Districts partner to recruit students for the program.

 For more information, please visit www.hacc.edu/harrisburgpromise/events.